SpringerPE/cf-light-api/README.md

 ## Customisation

+### Debug Logs

+You can enable more verbose debug logs by setting the following environment variable:

+`export DEBUG=true`

 ### Update Frequency and Timeout

 The default is to update data every 5 minutes, with a 5 minute timeout.
 You can modify this behaviour by setting the following environment variables: